Linear-nonlinear duality for circuit design on quantum computing platforms: Diagrammatic interpretation and composite encoding

 \section{Diagrammatic interpretation and composite encoding}

-The relationship between the BS and PDC one-parameter families of curves shown in the previous section (as a result of a Wick rotation) suggests the possibility of realizing the effects due to each of the optical devices in terms of the other, at least at the level of the matrix elements.
-In particular, by exchanging the number of photons injected in a mode, a beams plitter becomes a parametric amplifier with reciprocal transmittance {(Fig.~\ref{fig:pre-tensor_network}(a))}.
-In a tensor network language, this observation may suggest that the identified duality can be represented graphically, as shown in Fig.~\ref{fig:pre-tensor_network}(b), where the PDC box (left) represents a two-mode parametric amplifier of gain $g$, and the BS box (right) denotes a lossless BS of transmittance $1/g$.
-In both cases, each wire denotes a single mode, and the integer labels correspond to the number of photons either injected ($n$, $m$ and $n$, $s$, respectively; left wires) or measured ($l$, $s$ and $l$, $m$, respectively; right wires) at each box.
+The relationship between the BS and PDC one-parameter families of curves shown in the previous section (arising from a Wick rotation of the corresponding Lie-algebra generators) suggests the possibility of reproducing the action of one optical device in terms of the other, at least at the level of matrix elements.
+In particular, Eq.~\eqref{eqn:duality_matrix_elements} shows that, after exchanging the number of photons injected in one of the modes, a beam splitter becomes a parametric amplifier with reciprocal transmittance.
+This observation is illustrated in Fig.~\ref{fig:pre-tensor_network}(a).

-The concrete realization of the duality in Eq.~\eqref{eqn:duality_matrix_elements} implies the exchange of the number of photons in the lower mode of the BS (see Fig.~\ref{fig:pre-tensor_network}(b)).
-Physically, this swap operation, which acts directly on the occupation number representation, does not respect causality, {i.e.} we would have to measure even before preparing the initial state.
-However, we can get around this apparent limitation by encoding the bosonic occupations of both modes in qubits.
-Specifically, by performing a binary coding $E_{B}$: $\mathbb{N} \to \{0,1\}^{Q}$ over the number of photons entering each mode, where $Q$ denotes the number of qubits, the ``problematic'' SWAP can be transformed into a teleportation, in the diagrammatic (categorical) sense~\cite{Coecke/ZX/2023}, between the encoded qubits and some ancillae.
-This process is explicitly illustrated in Fig.~\ref{fig:Circuit_scheme}.
+In a tensor-network language, this duality can be represented diagrammatically, as shown in Fig.~\ref{fig:pre-tensor_network}(b).
+The PDC box (left) represents a two-mode parametric amplifier of gain $g$, while the BS box (right) denotes a lossless beam splitter with transmittance $1/g$.
+Each wire corresponds to an optical mode, and the integer labels indicate the number of photons either injected ($n,m$ and $n,s$ on the left wires) or measured ($l,s$ and $l,m$ on the right wires).
+As indicated, the equivalence in Fig.~\ref{fig:pre-tensor_network}(b) must be interpreted modulo the global factor $1/\sqrt{g}$ appearing in Eq.~\eqref{eqn:duality_matrix_elements}.

+The concrete realization of the duality in Eq.~\eqref{eqn:duality_matrix_elements} requires exchanging the photon-number label of the lower mode.
+Physically, such a swap operation on occupation numbers violates causality: one would need to condition on measurement outcomes before the input state is prepared.
+This is, of course, impossible at the physical level.

+However, this apparent obstruction disappears once the occupation numbers are encoded into quantum registers.
+Specifically, we introduce a binary encoding $E_{B}: \mathbb{N}\to\{0,1\}^{Q}$, where $Q$ denotes the required number of qubits.
+After encoding, the problematic SWAP in Fig.~\ref{fig:pre-tensor_network}(b) can be replaced by a teleportation-like operation between the encoded qubits and a set of ancilla qubits in the diagrammatic (categorical) sense~\cite{Coecke/ZX/2023}.
+This effectively reroutes the photon-number labels without violating causality.
+The complete circuit structure implementing this idea is shown in Fig.~\ref{fig:Circuit_scheme}.